RasaHQ/rasa/docs/core/actions.rst

 .. note::

    Running an action in a conversation changes the conversation history and affects the assistant's next predictions.
-If you don't want this, make sure that your action reverts itself by appending a ``ActionReverted`` event to the conversation tracker.
+If you don't want this to happen, make sure that your action reverts itself by appending a ``ActionReverted`` event to the end of the conversation tracker.

 Default Actions